prestodb/presto/presto-docs/src/main/sphinx/installation/deploy-docker.rst

     -XX:+ExitOnOutOfMemoryError
     -Djdk.attach.allowAttachSelf=true

-4. To start the Presto server in the Docker container, run a command similar to the following example:
+4. To start the Presto server in the Docker container, run the command:

-   ``docker run -p 8080:8080 -it -v </local/path/to/config.properties>:/opt/presto-server/etc/config.properties -v </local/path/to/jvm.config>:/opt/presto-server/etc/jvm.config --name presto prestodb/presto:0.284``
+   ``docker run -p 8080:8080 -it -v ./config.properties:/opt/presto-server/etc/config.properties -v ./jvm.config:/opt/presto-server/etc/jvm.config --name prestodb/presto:latest``

-   Modify this example and replace ``</local/path/to/config.properties>`` and ``</local/path/to/jvm.config>`` with the paths to the ``config.properties`` and ``jvm.config`` files that you created.

-   This command also assigns the name ``presto`` for the newly-created container that uses the downloaded image ``prestodb/presto:0.284``.
+   This command assigns the name ``presto`` for the newly-created container that uses the downloaded image ``prestodb/presto:latest``.

    The Presto server logs startup information in the terminal window.
 Once you see a response similar to the following, the Presto server is running in the Docker container.